jimmi0623/ticketing-platform/README.md

 - See [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) for complete terms

 ### 🔒 Repository Access:
-- This is a **PRIVATE REPOSITORY**
-- Access is restricted to authorized personnel only

 - Viewing this code does not grant any rights or permissions
-- All code and algorithms are confidential trade secrets
+- All code and algorithms are copyrighted.

 ### 📞 Contact:
 - **Licensing Inquiries**: Jimmironno@gmail.com